 There are plenty of opportunities to grow as a singer, develop new skills and experience the pure exhilaration of singing as a group.
 We predominantly sing gospel music, although we do incorporate other styles that share a similar uplifting message.

 WCGC Guildford was formed in 2014, which is now a thriving choir.
-WCGC Waverley - our workplace choir at CWR Publishing - was launched in 2016, followed by WCGC Farnham in 2017.
+WCGC Waverley – our workplace choir at CWR Publishing – was formed in 2016, WCGC Farnham in 2017.
+New in April 2019 is WCGC Woking, and we hope to start two more in September.
 The choirs rehearse weekly, but combine at performances to form a large vocal group, which is made up of people of all vocal abilities, from all backgrounds and religious persuasions (or none).
 It is our aim to be absolutely inclusive of everybody.

 There are no auditions, nor do you have to read music.
 Our teaching methods work for all ages and abilities.
 Just come as you are!
 This is a great place to meet new people, and our regular socials ensure everyone feels a part of the extended choir family.